orgmycology/astropy_report/sections/2_community_participation.md

 ### Useful

 Respondents said that they used Astropy software in their work and described it as practical, reliable and useful.
-Several respodnents mention that it is a core part of the work they do.
+Several respondents mention that it is a core part of the work they do.

 > Commitment to standardizing useful software